awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 }
 ```

-The Lambda function provides the following result:
+The Lambda function provides the following result\.

 ```
 "Hello, AWS Step Functions!"
 ```

-If `ResultPath` isn't specified in the state, or if `"ResultPath": "$"` is set, the input of the state is replaced by the result of the Lambda function, and the output of the state is:
+If `ResultPath` isn't specified in the state, or if `"ResultPath": "$"` is set, the input of the state is replaced by the result of the Lambda function, and the output of the state is the following\.

 ```
 "Hello, AWS Step Functions!"